Staff Profile

 What is my current role?

-My role as Dean of Infrastructure for HaSS is to devise the Faculty’s strategic priorities for the digital and physical infrastructure of Education for All, Research for Discovery and Impact, Engagement and Place, and Global strategies.
-I chair the Faculty Infrastructure Strategy Group, the Faculty Health and Safety Committee, and for a fixed term have been appointed the Chair of the Estates Portfolio Board for the University.
+My role as Dean of Infrastructure for Humanities and Social Sciences is to devise the Faculty’s strategic priorities for the digital and physical infrastructure of Education for All, Research for Discovery and Impact, Engagement and Place, and Global strategies.
+I chair the Faculty Infrastructure Strategy Group and the Faculty Health and Safety Committee.
+I have also been appointed the Chair of the Estates Portfolio Board for the University and authored the Strategic Framework for the Estate 2023-2030.
 I am working with home and international students, colleagues, external partners, PVCs, Deans, and Heads of Academic Units to enable a Campus for the Future; consider issues such as inclusive hybrid learning, research, and encounters; promote sustainability across all of our projects; and identify opportunities for synergies and efficiencies across the Estate for the benefit of all stakeholders.

 Recent Roles and Responsibilities